Grant application and eligibility guidelines

 We support local charities, community and voluntary groups and social enterprises in Cornwall and the Isles of Scilly.
-We award small grants to grassroots, front line, volunteer led organisations who are making a positive impact in their area.
+We award not for profit community groups and social enterprises who are making a positive impact to the local people in their area.
 Our aim is to overcome challenges of disadvantage, exclusion and poverty for all ages.
 We welcome applications from both new and established groups.

 Who can apply?

 Not for profit community groups or social enterprises (you don’t need to be a registered charity but your activities must be considered charitable) operating in Cornwall and the Isles of Scilly.